Iyehvah/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-    Two big differences between display: block; and displpay: inline; is that
+    Two big differences between display: block; and display: inline; are that display: block takes up a whole line and forces anything after it to start on its own line.
+While display: inline doesnt disrupt the content around it and flows with the rest of the content after it.

 3. What are the 4 areas of the box model?